ERGO-Code/HiGHS/README.md

 # Cython Additions

 In the cython directory exists a setup.py file that can be used to build the project without relying on the cmake build system.
-I've been building it like this:
+I've been building it like this from the root directory:

-    python setup.py build_ext --inplace
+    python setup.py build_ext

-The file cython/test.py shows how to call Cython wrapper around the CLI application RunHighs from app/RunHighs.cpp.
+You can run the examples like this (again from the root directory):

+    python -m cython_wrapper.examples.linprog_interface
+    python -m cython_wrapper.examples.solve_mps

 # HiGHS - Linear optimization software